Benefits

 Clinical trials

-Multi-arm RCT in 120 healthy NSS-naive adults randomized to 2 weeks of saccharin, sucralose, aspartame, stevia, or control at sub-ADI doses.
+Multi-arm clinical trial in 120 healthy NSS-naive adults randomized to 2 weeks of saccharin, sucralose, aspartame, stevia, or control at sub-ADI doses.
 All four NSS distinctly altered stool and oral microbiome and plasma metabolome.
 Saccharin and sucralose impaired glycemic responses to oral glucose challenge; stevia and aspartame did not in this trial.
 Fecal microbiome transplant from human responders to germ-free mice transferred the glycemic phenotype — establishing causation.
 Important nuance: stevia altered the microbiome without measurable glycemic consequence at the doses and duration studied.

 Two-year randomized double-blind placebo-controlled trial in 168 hypertensive Taiwanese adults randomized to stevioside 1500 mg/day or placebo.
 Significant systolic and diastolic blood pressure reduction in the stevioside arm sustained over 2 years.
 Notable for trial duration but not consistently replicated at lower typical-use doses; relevance for sweetener-level intake (typically <100 mg/day stevioside equivalent) is limited.

 European Food Safety Authority FAF Panel evaluated proposed ADI modification from 4 to 6 or 16 mg/kg body weight/day steviol equivalents.
 Confirmed the existing ADI of 4 mg/kg/day remains appropriate based on available toxicological evidence.
 Currently authorized in the EU across 32 food categories.
-EFSA 2021 (PMC8329987) and 2022 (PMC8826121, PMC9109230) opinions covered the safety of enzymatically-produced rebaudiosides M, D, and AM.
+EFSA 2021 and 2022 opinions covered the safety of enzymatically-produced rebaudiosides M, D, and AM.